YichenLi-Hust/YichenLi-Hust.github.io/_pages/about.md

 **PS: If you are interested in collaborating with me or want to have a chat, always feel free to contact me through e-mail, <ins>QQ</ins>: 243840749, or <ins>Wechat</ins>: ycli_hust**

 ## 🔥 News
+- 2025.04: 🎉🎉 One project was granted by the Fundamental Research Funds for the Central Universities!
 - 2025.04: 🎉🎉 One paper was accepted by ICMR'25.
 - 2025.03: 🎉🎉 One paper was accepted by IEEE TPAMI.
 - 2025.01: 🎉🎉 One paper was accepted by WWW'25.